FuelLabs/sway/test/src/e2e_vm_tests/README.md

 To achieve that, follow these guidelines:
 - Use `implicit-std = false` if dependency on `core` is not needed.
 This is often possible when testing `should_pass/language` features.
+- If the dependency on `core` is not needed, instead of using the project type `script`, that will, because of the encoding, depend on `core`, try using `library` instead.
 - Do not use `std` just to conveniently get an arbitrary type or trait.
 E.g., if a test requires an arbitrary type or trait, go with `struct Dummy {}` or `trait Trait {}` instead of importing `Option` or `Hash`.
 - If `std` functionality is needed, import the minimal [reduced `std` library](reduced_std_libs/README.md) that provides the functionality.
 - Import the full `std` only if the provided [reduced `std` libraries](reduced_std_libs/README.md) do not provide required types.

+Additionally, try to meaningfully group tests with high cohesion, rather then splitting them into several tests.
+Having only one test project reduces compilation time.
+E.g., instead of having two tests `test_some_feature_for_option_a` and `test_some_feature_for_option_b`, try having just `test_some_feature` and the two cases tested in, e.g., modules in that one test.
+Makes sure, though, that such test groupings are meaningful.
+We don't want to end up in having artificially combined tests.

 # Running end-to-end VM tests